GoogleCloudPlatform/dcm2bq/README.md

 -   Generate vector embeddings from DICOM images, Structured Reports, and encapsulated PDFs using Google's multi-modal embedding model.
 -   Highly configurable to adapt to your needs.

+## BigQuery schema & embeddings table

+The project stores DICOM metadata and embeddings in separate BigQuery tables.
+By default the service writes:

+- a metadata table (JSON fields for full DICOM metadata and processing info), and
+- an embeddings table that stores a deterministic `id` (sha256 of `path|version`) and a repeated FLOAT column named `embedding` (the vector).

+The Cloud Run service is configured with both table IDs via the `gcpConfig.bigQuery` object (see `config.defaults.js`).
+Use the `embeddingsTableId` value when running vector searches or creating vector indexes and models.

+Note: the project includes sample DDL and queries to create a REMOTE embedding model and a vector index and to inspect the tables — see `src/bq-samples.sql`.

+## Example queries

+You can find example queries and DDL for creating the REMOTE model and vector index in `src/bq-samples.sql`.
+The file includes:

+- example SELECTs against the metadata and view,
+- sample aggregation queries,
+- and DDL samples to create an embedding model and a vector index for the embeddings table.

+Before running vector searches, ensure you have created the embedding model and vector index (the samples show how to do this with `bq query`).

 ## Installation

 ### Dependencies